AbdulShahzeb/ros-tictactoe-ur/README.md

 ```

 ## References and Acknowledgements
 We would like to acknowledge Alex Cronin, our lab demonstrator, for his feedback and guidance throughout the project's development.
 We would like to thank Lachlan Wallbridge for his help with coordinate transforms and grid detection CV.
+We thank David Nie for the [MoveIt path planning server](https://github.com/DaviddNie/UR10e_vision_based_fruit_harvesting/blob/main/src/moveit_path_planner/src/moveit_path_planning_server.cpp) that formed the basis for the adapted implementation used in this project.